GustavoKatel/tasks.nvim/README.md

 There are bunch of things missing from the schema, I believe it's enough to get started.
 Please open an issue if you think any of the missing features should be added.

+### dap

+It will load all configurations from `dap.configurations` and also configurations from `launch.json` (See: https://code.visualstudio.com/docs/editor/debugging)

+It works well when combined with `tasksjson` when using attributes like `preLaunchTask` and `postDebugTask`.

 ### cargo

 It will provide three specs when it finds a `Cargo.toml` in the root directory.